LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 Only use this section if you have not previously created the main_3.2.1_custom branch for LoopWorkspace.

-* Be sure to sync the main branch to LoopKit main branch BEFORE opening the Codespace
+* Be sure to sync the main branch of your fork to LoopKit/LoopWorkspace main branch BEFORE opening the Codespace
+* If you followed the original directions to build without customization first, you will have already synced - but just in case you skipped that step, sync it now

 Open the Codespace and select your fork of LoopWorkspace **main** branch.